 The TL;DR of the whole clickbait argument is that an invitation to click is fantastic, don’t bait and switch, or you’ll anger your audience off, which is not optimal if you’re trying to win them over.

 Don’t forget to post regularly.

 If you want to give people a reason to come back, post regularly.
 It’s easy to lose momentum when you only post around promotions or events.
 So keep going!
 Build a sustainable posting strategy that involves diverse content and serves your audience.

 If posting 24/7 sounds overwhelming, scheduling is an option.
 Tools like Buffer, Hootsuite, and the native Facebook scheduler can help you space out your posts.
 If you’d like to take it a step further, True Anthem can hook you up with AI posting that will completely change the way you think about content distribution.

-Don’t sleep on Facebook’s features
+Don’t sleep on Facebook’s features.

 Take Facebook for all it’s worth.
 No, seriously.
 It is not just a feed – a megaphone for you to shout at people.
 Here are some of the features that you should be exploring:

-You’ve definitely heard of groups.
+You’ve heard of groups.
 But did you know that your page can administrate one?
 Experiment with focused groups that help your audience connect with you and each other.

-Stories are an important tool that allows you to connect with your audience.
+Stories are an essential tool that allows you to connect with your audience.
 Add stickers to let them engage with you, ask questions, and get feedback.
-There are options ask for donations, quizzes, polls, and all sorts of things that you can use to get feedback and build a communication channel.
+There are options to ask for donations, quizzes, polls, and all sorts of things that you can use to get feedback and build a communication channel.

 Your groups can host parties that allow your group or page to watch videos together.
-They can encourage viewing, but also give your audience a chance to interact in real time.
+They can encourage viewing, but also give your audience a chance to interact in real-time.